By Jesse Wieten

 Oranje were second best for large parts of the game and only really managed to threaten in the final 30 minutes, and Van Rhijn acknowledged that Holland did not have an easy time of it.

 "Germany dominated possession and we had to chase down the ball rather than dictate play.
 That wasn't easy.
-We all know that Germany are a great team and can play some good soccer.
+We all know that Germany are a great team and can play some good football.

-"It was up to us to make sure we were well organized and had an answer to their attacks.
+"It was up to us to make sure we were well organised and had an answer to their attacks.
 We threatened a few times, but all in all we were not good enough.